Time-Varying Formation Tracking Control of Wheeled Mobile Robots With Region Constraint: A Generalized Udwadia-Kalaba Framework: Introduction

 (1) The time-varying formation tracking control for the wheeled mobile robots is considered.
 Compared with \cite{wu2024formation,romero2023global,chen2024time}, which only address time-varying formation stabilization problems, the formation tracking control considered here extends the scope of control tasks.

-(2) The dynamic model of the wheeled mobile robots is considered.
+(2) The dynamic model of the wheeled robots is considered.
 Compared with \cite{fang2021distributed,dong2016time,brinon2014cooperative}, which consider the unicycle models or integrator models, the general model considered here is more practical.

 (3) The region constraint of the robots is considered.
-Compared with the most existing works on the time-varying formation tracking control \cite{sun2021time,maghenem2017formation,yu2022adaptive}, which ignore the region constraint, the time-varying formation tracking control with region constraint considered here ensures the safety of the robots therefore has higher practical values.
+Compared with the most existing works on the time-varying formation tracking control \cite{maghenem2017formation,sun2021time,yu2022adaptive}, which ignore the region constraint, the time-varying formation tracking control with region constraint considered here ensures the safety of the robots therefore has higher practical values.

-The paper is organized as follows.
+The reminder of this paper is structured as follows.
 In Section \ref{sec:2}, some preliminaries and the model description are presented.
-In Section \ref{sec:3}, the generalized Udwadia-Kalaba formulation is introduced.
+Section \ref{sec:3} introduces the generalized Udwadia-Kalaba formulation.
 In Section \ref{sec:4}, the time-varying formation tracking controller with region constraint is designed using the generalized Udwadia-Kalaba formulation.
 Simulation examples are demonstrated in Section \ref{sec:5}.
-Conclusions are drawn in Section \ref{sec:6}.
+Section \ref{sec:6} concludes this paper.